Widening access to higher education

 The Unite Foundation Scholarship is jointly offered by Liverpool John Moores University and the Unite Foundation with the intention of widening access to higher education for those who might otherwise find participation to be challenging.
-The Scheme is now in its sixth year at Liverpool John Moores University and applications are invited from applicants for 2018/2019 entry.
+Applications are invited from applicants for 2018/2019 entry.

 What could I receive as part of the scholarship?

 Successful students will receive:

 - Accommodation in a standard single study room in a Unite Students property, as allocated by the Liverpool John Moores University Accommodation Office.
 Accommodation costs will be covered for up to 52 weeks of each year if required